appsmonkey/air.libelium/Docs/AWS_configuration/aws_overview.md

 ## CloudFront

-CloudFront serves as the endpoint to which Libelium sends HTTP request with data that needs to be securely forwarded onto API gateway.S
+CloudFront serves as the endpoint to which Libelium sends HTTP request with data that needs to be securely forwarded onto API gateway.
 [Details are here](cloudfront.md)